oseph/ortfolio/README.md

 **Tips about sections**

-* Sections will be listed in the side navigation menu in the same order as they appear in `config.php`.
+* Sections are listed in the side navigation menu in the same order as they appear in `config.php`.

 ## Creating Projects

-* Image formats supported: jpg, png, gif.
+* **Image formats supported: jpg, png, gif**

 Within every non-single-page section you create you will find a folder named `empty-project`.
 Duplicate and rename this folder for each project you'd like to have within the current section.